Frank and Jesse James Gang

 Photograph of Jesse and Frank James

 Both brothers returned to outlawry but were not the threats they had once been.
-In 1882 Jesse was murdered by fellow outlaw Bob Ford, and Frank surrendered.
+In 1882 an unarmed Jesse was murdered by fellow outlaw Bob Ford, and Frank surrendered.
 Acquitted in a series of trials, Frank held several obscure jobs, teamed with Cole Younger in a Wild West show, and died in Kearney, Missouri, in 1915.

 Site search Web search